donjan-deng/acms/intl.en-US/Access Control/Access control.md

 **Note:**

-For instructions on how to create and authorize RAM users, see [Create a RAM user](../../../../reseller.en-US/Quick Start/Create a RAM user.md#) and [Attach policies to a RAM user](../../../../reseller.en-US/Quick Start/Attach policies to a RAM user.md#).
+For instructions on how to create and authorize RAM users, see [Create a RAM user](../../../../intl.en-US/Quick Start/(Old Version) Quick Start/Create a RAM user.md#) and [Authorize RAM users](../../../../intl.en-US/Quick Start/(Old Version) Quick Start/Authorize RAM users.md#).

 ## Step 3: Log on with the RAM user and verify the access {#section_dy1_pr5_42b .section}